Kafka Connect

 Example configuration when configuring two Kafka Connect clusters:

-In this example we have defined a connection to two Kafka Connect resources: US1 and EU2
+In this example we have defined connections to two Kafka Connect resources: DEV1 and QA2

-Note: the values for CONNECT_RESOURCE_IDS must be upper-case like US1 and not us1.
+Note: the values for CONNECT_RESOURCE_IDS must be upper-case like DEV1 and not dev1.

 To control how Kpow snapshots Kafka Connect, use the CONNECT_OBSERVATION_VERSION flag to set the observation version.